simgrid/simgrid/docs/source/application.rst

 |Mutex|_ and |ConditionVariable|_.

 Each actor is located on a simulated |Host|_.
-Each host is located itself in a |NetZone|_, that route communications through the links.
+Each host is located itself in a |NetZone|_, that knows the networking path between one resource to another.
 Each NetZone is included in another one, forming a tree of NetZones which root zone contains the whole platform.

 The :ref:`simgrid::s4u::this_actor
 <namespace_simgrid__s4u__this_actor>` namespace provides many helper